Reflections on Type - A 10-day Enneagram Intensive with Dr. Claudio Naranjo by Katherine Chernick Fauvre

 Studying the Enneagram was a turning point in my life, beginning with the first Enneagram training manual I received from a fellow attendee at a course on symbols in 1985.
 During the course on symbols, the instructor asked if anyone knew of the modern-day application of the Enneagram.
 The woman to my left had...
 She had attended Kathy Speeth's Enneagram training while working on her Ph.D. at the Institute of Transpersonal Psychology (ITP) in Menlo Park, California.
 I immediately asked her about it, and she kindly spent every break and lunch teaching me the Enneagram and gifted me her manual.

 I have been fascinated with typologies since I was seven years old.
 As an adult, I mastered quite a few personality typologies to better interview, hire, train, manage, and develop personalities that differed from my own.
 The Enneagram was unique in that it was the one system that could hold every other system.
 I became fascinated with the transformational aspects of the Enneagram and understanding the nature of the forces that make us who we are at the level of unconscious motivations.
-Everything I do, I tend to overdo, and so I immediately began to avidly study the Enneagram from every perspective I could find, interviewing friends, family, and clients and their friends and families as well.
+Everything I do, I tend to do intensely, so I immediately began to avidly study the Enneagram from every perspective I could find, interviewing friends, family, and clients and their friends and families, as well as attending courses wherever I could find.

-Each approach, while different, was still a testament to the seemingly inexhaustible way of evaluating human nature, and all filled a different section of the broad mosaic that is the Enneagram.
-For the wisdom of Gurdjieff, Ichazo, Naranjo, and my teachers, and those before them who have been the custodians of this knowledge, I am eternally grateful.
+While each approach was different, it still testified to the seemingly inexhaustible way of evaluating human nature.
+Each filled a different section of the broad mosaic that is the Enneagram.
+I am eternally grateful for the wisdom of Gurdjieff, Ichazo, Naranjo, my teachers, and those before them who have been the custodians of this knowledge.

 Writing this Article:

-When I was asked to write this article, I felt there was much I could share about this extraordinary intensive.
-However, writing about the experience proved to be another matter, for Claudio's and my speaking and writing styles are so different, as I tend to string adjectives together for emphasis, and he chose concise words or phrases that say it all.
+Writing about the experience turned out to be another matter because Claudio's and my speaking and writing styles are so different.
+I tend to string adjectives together for emphasis, while he prefers concise words or phrases that convey the message.

 Therefore, this article is, in effect, my "translation" of Claudio's teachings, and so any awkward phraseology should be attributed to me.
 Similarly, although this is my impression of what Claudio was saying, the information was so rich that it may well have resonated differently with others.
 Stated concisely, I walked away with a more expanded, integrated view of type.
 Now for the string of adjectives. ;)